 The following day was a beautiful clear day.
-I decided to take advantage of the seaside promenade that runs from Bantry Bay to Sea Point and all the way to Green Point, which is the home of the stadium constructed to host the 2010 World Cup.
+I decided to take advantage of the seaside promenade that runs from Bantry Bay to Sea Point and to Green Point, which is the home of the stadium constructed to host the 2010 World Cup.
 Even if you don’t fancy a morning run, simply head out for a fresh walk along the Atlantic.
 You can spot Robben Island from here and might need to duck out of the way when the occasional splashing wave hits the rock wall.
-There are steps that lead down to the beaches but it’s probably more enjoyable to watch the surfers that comes here to catch these rugged waves.
+Some steps lead down to the beaches but it’s probably more enjoyable to watch the surfers that come here to catch these rugged waves.
 Once you reach Sea Point, there are lots of cafes and restaurants to help you start your day.

 From here, it’s south along the coast and over Cape Town’s finest beaches at Clifton and Camps Bay.

 You’ll then fly further along the rugged coast towards Hout Bay.
 You’ll be able to get up close and personal with the 12 Apostles and get a better sense of the sheer magnitude of the Table Mountain range.